Vavasor History, Family Crest & Coats of Arms

-England with the Norman Conquest of 1066.
+Vavasor is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
 The Vavasor family lived in Yorkshire.
-Their name, however, is a reference to Le Vavassour, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Their name, however, is a reference to Le Vavassour, Normandy.

 Early Origins of the Vavasor family

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
 The township of Willitoft, again in the East Riding of Yorkshire has another early listing for the family.
 "This place was formerly the residence of the Vavasour family; it is now the property of Colonel Wyndham, who is lord of the manor."
-CITATION[CLOSE]

 Early History of the Vavasor family

 This web page shows only a small excerpt of our Vavasor research.
 Another 113 words (8 lines of text) covering the years 1066, 1299, 1826, 1440, 1506, 1478, 1483, 1485 and 1495 are included under the topic Early Vavasor History in all our PDF Extended History products and printed products wherever possible.

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Vavasour, Vavasor, Vavazor and others.

 Early Notables of the Vavasor family (pre 1700)

 Another 45 words (3 lines of text) are included under the topic Early Vavasor Notables in all our PDF Extended History products and printed products wherever possible.